JulyArk/Discord-Py-Bot/README.md

 # Discord-Py-Bot
  A bot in python using discord.py

  In order to run the bot you will need to generate a discord bot token as well as a reddit API app.
-They're free and easy to generate.
+They're free and easy to generate

-Discord bot token: https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord Reddit API info: https://stackoverflow.com/a/42304034
+Discord bot token: https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord

+Reddit API info: https://stackoverflow.com/a/42304034
  # Setup